Terran-Source/node-dot-config/README.md

 const dotconfig = require('dots-config');

 // do some custom job
-let result = dotconfig.loadConfig({
+let appConfig = dotconfig.loadConfig({
   debug: true, // globally turn it on
   env: 'test', // globally set environment
   path: 'app-config.json', // not affecting next call });
-// start using process.appConfig or result.parsed
+// start using process.appConfig or appConfig

 let result2 = dotconfig.loadConfig(); // `debug` is still set as true, `env` is still 'test', but, `path` will be default, i.e. `config.json`